-d) Coupon Collector's Test

-This test examines the interval required for each possible result in the range to occur.

-e) Permutation Test
+- d) Coupon Collector's Test This test examines the interval required for each possible result in the range to occur. - e) Permutation Test f) Run Test g) Spectral Test

 This test checks for dependencies between results.
 It examines how often one result occurs in conjunction with every other result.